 For these experiments, we use the experimental setup described in Chapter 3.
 The simplified schematic of it is presented in Figure 4-1.
 We shape the non-resonant laser beam with the SLM to the form of a ring.
 This ring forms the confining potential for polaritons, which condense and emit light.
-We characterise this emission in the reflection configuration utilising the polarimeter and detect the Stokes components for the different pumping power and polarisation (controlled with the quarter-wave plate QWP or a half-wave plate HWP).
+We characterise the emission in the reflection configuration utilising the polarimeter and detect the Stokes components for the different pumping powers and polarisations (controlled with the quarter-wave plate (QWP) or a half-wave plate (HWP)).